dotnet/docs/docs/csharp/programming-guide/concepts/iterators.md

 An iterator can occur as a method or `get` accessor.
 An iterator cannot occur in an event, instance constructor, static constructor, or static finalizer.

-An implicit conversion must exist from the expression type in the `yield return` statement to the return type of the iterator.
+An implicit conversion must exist from the expression type in the `yield return` statement to the type argument for the IEnumerable<T> returned by the iterator.

 In C#, an iterator method cannot have any `in`, `ref`, or `out` parameters.